chris-taylor/Classical-Mechanics/README.md

 This involves creating a Haskell implementation of the Scheme library *scmutils*, which includes toolboxes for symbolic algebra, differentiation and integration.

-A key feature is that the routines for differentation and integration are agnostic to the underlying type - therefore the same functions are overloaded to work with symbolic exprexpressions or with numerical quantities.
+A key feature is that the routines for differentation and integration are agnostic to the underlying type - the same functions are overloaded to work with symbolic expressions or with numerical quantities.
 For example, we could define a polynomial function

     >>> let f a = (1+a)^3